dnjp/algods/src/07_Divide_and_Conquer/notes/notes.md

 Sorting the array is accomplished by dealing with sections.
-It picks an arbitrary element as `pivot` and then swaps elements with values above and below the pivot until the part of the arra being processed is in three sections:
+It picks an arbitrary element as `pivot` and then swaps elements with values above and below the pivot until the part of the array being processed is in three sections:

 1. elements <= pivot
 2. possibly an element equal to pivot